SamueleGiraudo/Calimba/Help.md

 $\alpha_1 = p$.
 Only harmonics having coefficient smaller than or equal as $2^{-16}$ are considered.

-A sound with an high value for `p` is more powerful but has more chances to saturated (for instance when several atoms are stacked).
+A sound with an high value for `p` is more powerful but has more chances to be saturated (for instance when several shifts are stacked).
 A sound with an high value for `r` has more harmonics and seems more aggressive.

 Here are some examples of the first harmonics coefficients given some values for `p` and